 In the modern world of IUI's, IVF, hormone treatments, egg freezing, and later-in-life marriages, the experience of getting pregnant has changed for the modern womb-possessing person—and not in a fun way.
-Add in the stress of living in a pandemic environment, and subsequent preference for many to not visit medical facilities during a dangerous time, and you have an even more complex issue.
-Thankfully, there are numerous simple and inexpensive home-based ways to increase your chances of conceiving and carrying to term.
+But thankfully, there are numerous simple and inexpensive home-based ways to increase your chances of conceiving and carrying to term.

 While I've established mostly as a special diet chef and writer, I'm also a certified nutritionist and wellness expert who assists clients with health problems.
 I’ve helped people recover from major illnesses, tone up for a tour, and more.
 On three separate occasions in the last five years, I utilized easy, natural methods to facilitate a celebrity client’s successful IVF in just one round each, after she spent years on continuous failed attempts.
 The results?
 Five healthy babies, consisting of two sets of twins and one single child.
 I've also worked successfully with non-celebs to get their bodies into states that would facilitate pregnancy.
 And, not shockingly, after hearing about my clients’ success I’ve worked closely with several friends to help them conceive as well.